Immigration and Checkpoints Authority

-The Immigration and Checkpoints Authority (ICA, 移民與關卡局；Penguasa Imigresen dan Pusat Pemeriksaan) is a law enforcement agency within the Ministry of Home Affairs (MHA), the border control agency responsible for frontline border control operations at air, sea and rail ports in Singapore.
+The Immigration and Checkpoints Authority (Note: 移民與關卡局；Penguasa Imigresen dan Pusat Pemeriksaan; குடிநுழைவு சோதனைச் சாவடிகள் ஆணையம்) (ICA) is a law enforcement agency within the Ministry of Home Affairs (MHA), the border control agency responsible for frontline border control operations at air, sea and rail ports in Singapore.

 ICA was formed on 1 April 2003 after the restructuring of the preceding agencies responsible for customs and immigration control, the Singapore Immigration and Registration (SIR) and the Customs and Excise Department (CED).
 It is accountable directly to the MHA, which is under the purview of the Government of Singapore and its relevant ministers.

 Its responsibilities include immigration and customs controls and the screening of passengers, freight and port staff at the country's rail, air and sea ports, as well as dozens of smaller airstrips, ports and marinas.
 In addition, their duties also include counter-terrorism, part of which is to detect and deter the illicit importation of radioactive and nuclear material by terrorists or criminals.